 The recent Budget 2018 announcements seem to herald in good news for malls and generally, the retail business.
 The income tax rate cuts for the M40 and B40 are certainly good as it is projected to add another RM300 to RM1,000 to the discretionary income of this group.
 BRIM has been retained, and civil servants being awarded additional bonuses are both again likely to boost retail spending.
 Given that GE14 is just around the corner, the government is in a generous mood.
 Many may not agree to just how our money is being spent but it is always better if allocations are made to areas that will increase discretionary income where if spent, it will create the multiplier effects that are necessary to stimulate the economy.
 In our case, there will be more consumptions related to our industry, be it for food and beverage or just the little luxuries that make life that much more pleasant.
 So, looking ahead and if the Budget is supposed to do what it is supposed to do, and coupled with a decent GDP growth of between 5% and 5.5%, this is certainly a big plus in the ever growing list of negatives that have been hovering for some time now!

-Warmest regards,

-TAN SRI DATUK EDDY CHEN President
+Warmest regards, TAN SRI DATUK EDDY CHEN President

 PPK MALAYSIA OFFICE BEARERS 2016 - 2018

 HONOURABLE MEMBERS OF ADVISORY BOARD

 YBhg Tan Sri Dato' Teo Chiang Kok YBhg Dato' Ngeow Voon Yean Mr Kumar Tharmalingam Mr Richard Chan YBhg Dato' Joyce Yap Mr HC Chan

 EXECUTIVE COUNCIL MEMBERS

-President

-Tan Sri Datuk Eddy Chen
+President Tan Sri Datuk Eddy Chen

 Vice President I Ms Kung Suan Ai

 Vice President II Ir YL Lum

 Honorary Secretary Mr Tan Joon Kai

 Assistant Secretary Ms Phang Sau Lian

 Treasurer Mr MK Foong

 Assistant Treasurer Mr Vincent Chong

 COMMITTEE MEMBERS

 PR & Publicity Mr Patrick So

-Social

-Mr KK Lim
+Social Mr KK Lim

-Research

-Ms Jenny Chan
+Research Ms Jenny Chan

-Mr Kenny Tan
+Sports Mr Kenny Tan

-WII IXCIIIIy Taii

 Special Project Mr William Tang

-Training/SeminarMs Eunice Lim
+Training/Seminar Ms Eunice Lim

-Technical

-Mr Goh Chong Wooi
+Technical Mr Goh Chong Wooi

 Dato Sri Dr Vincent Tiew Mr Darren Hee

 Northern Region Representative Mr Peter Chan

 Southern Region Representative Ms Zahayu Shima Ayub

 Sarawak Region Representative Mr Ronald Ling

 Sabah Region Representative Mr Tan King Way

 Internal Auditors

 Mr Raymond Tan/Ms Leong Pik Yi

 Publisher

-PPK MALAYSIA (Malaysia Shopping Malls Association) A608, 6th Floor, Block A (Lobby No. 2), No. 1, Jalan SS20/27, Damansara Intan, 47400 Petaling Jaya, Malaysia Tel: 603 - 7727 6202/6232 Fax: 603 - 7727 6203 Email: secretariat@ppkm.org.my URL: ppkm.org.my
+PPK MALAYSIA (Malaysia Shopping Malls Association) A608, 6th Floor, Block A (Lobby No. 2), No. 1, Jalan SS20/27, Damansara Intan, 47400 Petaling Jaya, Malaysia Tel: 603 - 7727 6202/6232 Fax: 603 - 7727 6203 Email: secretaria@ppkm.org.my URL: ppkm.org.my

 Printer

 Chameleon Creative Print Sdn Bhd (1124452-V) No 17, Jalan Gangsa SD5/2D, Bandar Sri Damansara, 52200 Kuala Lumpur

-Embracing new technology for shopping malls

-Augmented reality changing the way retailers market and sell their products ping mall owners as well as managers revolve around the debate of supply and demand of retail space and also the issue of online versus offline

-DYLAN

-THE shopping mall and retail industry is at a crossroads.
-This involves the millennials, Generation Z and technology.
-Challenges faced by retailers and shopdefending brick and mortar shops or online in a realm of the web and apps.
-Many a time we read of debates and opinions on which is superior.
-The issue is not about which is better and which is not.
-It is about the opportunity to bridge the gap.
-Bridging gaps has always been the main focus of a good relationship even in busines

-BY ANTHONY However, too often many would jump onto the bandwagon of either

-Understanding the current targets is important.
-It is believed that Millennials are those born from 1980s to 2000s whilst Generation Zs are those born thereafter.
-That would mean the oldest age for a Millennial today would be 40.
-The oldest Generation Z would now be about 17 years of age.
-Both are exposed to the computer generation where Apple, Microsoft, Google, Yahoo, Amazon, Siri, Alexa, Lexa and now, Cortona have become an integral part of their lives as with smart devices

-Shopping malls today consist traditionally of a variety of shops housed in clusters or in a strategic mix and packaged in an intended ambience to create that point of difference.
-Retailers have also traditionally focused on products and shop displays to help make a sale.
+and shop displays to help make a sale.

-However, traditional shopping is fast losing out to the new way of shopping.
-The onslaught of apps and websites which began with blogshops and evolved from those who have experienced shopping with Amazon as well as eBay have put a strain on shopping malls and retailers seeking patronage.
+losing out to the new way of shopping.

+The onslaught of apps and websites

+which began with blogshops and evolved

+from those who have experienced

+shopping with Amazon as well as eBay

+have put a strain on shopping malls and

+events just do not bring in the footfall

+anymore.
+Technology has changed this.